Julianne2025/Data-Analytics-Portfolio/README.md

 - freight_analysis1.sql  |  Used SELECT, JOIN  and SUM to get total freight$ by carrier, total freight$ by GL code, and check for invalid GL codes

-- freight_analysis2.sql  |  Used SELECT and SUM to RANK carriers by freight$ and freight% of total freight
+- freight_analysis2.sql  |  Used SELECT and SUM to RANK carriers by freight$ and CAST to get freight% of total freight

 - freight_analysis3.sql  |  Created a VIEW of freight GL codes query for export to Excel or Power BI